-In honor of the end of the year, we wanted to reflect on some of the people, podcasts, and platforms, that we’ve learned from and been inspired by in 2018.
+In honor of the new year, we wanted to reflect on some of the people, podcasts, and platforms, that we’ve learned from and been inspired by in 2018.
 ViewPoint works to carve out our own mission of digital transformation, but nothing exists in a vacuum, and we’re excited to be surrounded by so many other leaders in the realm of government innovation and technology.

 So without further adieu, here are our 10 favorite voices powering government innovation (presented in no particular order):